 The door of the train car opened.
 The crate-haulers, they'd—

-Suddenly the world was on its side.
-He felt warm blood drenching his neck.
+He went deaf.
+Suddenly, the world was on its side.
+He felt warm liquid drenching his neck.

 'That's my blood,' he thought.